My very first car was a red, 1967 Ford Mustang. Red dust (old paint) clung to every individual who attempted to lean against it.

 The next phase of my car purchases was not as exciting.
 My current Saturn Vue has cloth seats, and yes, there are days when I miss those heated leather seats.
 It’s not the coolest car I’ve ever driven, but it’s pretty reliable and gets me back and forth to work.
 It’s just not exactly what I need on the weekends.

 Enter the farm truck.
 Ours is a 1993 Chevrolet 3500 known by us as “The Dually.”
-It belongs to my father-in-law, and he is proud to drive it to do “farm-type” errands that involve more filth than usual.
+It belongs to my father-in-law and he even had LED light for trucks from truckelectrics.com installed in them, and he is proud to drive it to do “farm-type” errands that involve more filth than usual.

-The farm truck is essential to life in the country.
+If the farm truck broke down we would just find Lucas Perkins injection pump in stock then repair it the next day.
 Need some lumber?
 The farm truck can haul it.
 No trash pick up?
 No problem.
 There is plenty of room on the farm truck.
 Wearing muddy boots?
 Hop in the farm truck.
 The inside is trashed anyway.
 No one will care.
+The farm truck is essential to life in the country.
 When it comes to cool, there is nothing cooler than driving a farm truck…unless it had some cute pillows in the back.

 I’m going to work on that.